2012 Summer Olympics: Bidding process

-Development and preparation
+Development and preparations

 The London Organising Committee of the Olympic Games (LOCOG) was created to oversee the staging of the Games, and held its first board meeting on 3 October 2005.
 The committee, chaired by Lord Coe, was in charge of implementing and staging the Games, while the Olympic Delivery Authority (ODA), established in April 2006, was in charge of construction of the venues and infrastructure.

 The Government Olympic Executive (GOE), a unit within the Department for Culture, Media and Sport (DCMS), was the lead government body for coordinating the London 2012 Olympics.
 It focused on oversight of the Games, cross-programme management, and the London 2012 Olympic Legacy before and after the Games that would benefit London and the wider United Kingdom.
 The organisation was also responsible for the supervision of the £9.3 billion of public sector funding.

 In August 2011, security concerns arose surrounding the hosting of the Olympic Games in London, following the 2011 England riots.
 Some countries expressed safety concerns, despite the IOC's assurance that the riots would not affect the Games.
 The IOC's Coordination Commission for the 2012 Games completed its tenth and final visit to London in March 2012.
 Its members concluded that "London is ready to host the world this summer".